 • Learn the principles of what makes this program so effective.

 • Taste the magic of what happens in Riding Beyond sessions.

 • Explore how this program might enhance the services that you are offering.

 Since 2013, Riding Beyond has attended to the particular issues of breast cancer survivors and thrivers, following treatment.
 Ground and mounted activities open doors to the future with an equine facilitated learning program that is easily adapted for equine facilitated psychotherapy, as well as other forms of cancer.

-Short video about Riding Beyond, from the perspective of participants and volunteers:
+Short video, above, about Riding Beyond, from the perspective of participants and volunteers.

 This teleconference is conducted by Trish Broersma, Riding Beyond founder and director, and Jenn Lieber, horse handler with Riding Beyond.
 Read about them below.

 This free teleconference session is an OVERVIEW, preceding the four-session teleconference training program (details below) which provides in-depth training and 6 CEUs for PATH professionals and others.
 Find out how you can enhance the services you offer in your professional equine assisted services with a program for women recovering from cancer treatment.